 I have organised a number of training events and sizeable conferences over the years.
 I have also contributed as a speaker and trainer in events run by other people in the charity and public sectors.
-I am going to share what I think makes an effective breakout session.
+I am going to share what tips on how to create a great breakout session.

 What is a breakout session?